clef-men/article_tmc/popl25-reviews-and-comments.md

 We were not aware of this work, thanks!
-On first skim it appears based in an implementation of Scala on top of the Oz virtual machine, which presumably has the downside of coming with a significant performance cost (compared to the usual JVM backend) -- besides the obvious engineering-effort differences, this is similar to our discussion of Prolog is that it introduces "dataflow values" (an Oz generalization of Prolog unification variables) pervasively in the computation, which adds a noticeable constant-factor overhead.
+On first skim it appears based in an implementation of Scala on top of the Oz virtual machine, which presumably has the downside of coming with a significant performance cost (compared to the usual JVM backend).
+Besides the obvious engineering-effort differences, this approach is similar to our discussion of Prolog in that it introduces "dataflow values" (an Oz generalization of Prolog unification variables) pervasively in the computation, which adds a noticeable constant-factor overhead.

 > - Reading the proof, I wondered whether CPS conversion would be
 >   a useful intermediate proof step.
 Couldn't we see the process of